 b) using a robot for an artistic performance (Tinguely)

-The main character constructs a robot that gathers so much intelligence that it kills its creator.
+The main character constructs a robot gathering so much intelligence to get to kill its creator.
 Currently we know that it won’t take off that fast.
 I guess it’s a natural thing for theater directors – and artists in general – to dramatize.
 No drama no story.
 But is that a bulletproof reasoning?
 I don’t know.
 On the other hand we can also observe the “Disney fiction” of robots.
-Good examples are Wall-E, I-Robot and al. Both aforementioned examples are 2 points of view from the other spectrum.
+Good examples are Wall-E, I-Robot and others.
+Both aforementioned examples are 2 points of view from the other spectrum.
 It is clear that both are clichés that have colored our perception.
 The historical roots of this bi-polar situation can be found in the Dualism of Descartes and our anthropocentric nature.

 Sivia Bertolotti: What is the relationship between generative art and technology?
-Which is, on the other hand, the influence of the fine arts on it (generative art)?
-In both of the cases, they are more starting points or rather confrontation elements?
+Which is, on the other hand, the influence of the fine arts on generative art?
+In both of the cases, are they just starting points or confrontation elements?

 Frederik De Wilde: Generative art and technology are definitely linked together but not always in a technological way.
-If you consider the conceptual art of the 60′s and 70′s then one can see clearly different strategies in the artistic practice dealing with rule based artworks, from the fine arts to the early computer-based arts in the 60′s.
-What I want to point out is that it’s not per se bound to a specific style or medium.
-One thing is key for sure, the execution of the artwork has to be (partially) made by something external to the artist.
+If you consider the conceptual art of the 60′s and 70′s then one can see clearly different strategies in the artistic practice dealing with rule-based artworks, from the fine arts to the early computer-based arts in the 60′s What I want to say is that generative art is not tied to a specific style or medium.
+The key element is certainly that the artwork execution should be (in part) accomplished through something external to the artist.

 Sivia Bertolotti: What is the genesis of generative artworks like Vectors 4 [UN]Certainty or Z space?
-Which elements and tools are used?
+Which elements and tools are employed?

 Frederik De Wilde: The sonification of crystal growth is still work in progress and it looks easier then it is.
 One has to take in account that there are several ways to grow crystals and all of them are somewhat different.

 Sivia Bertolotti: You are Belgian and you live in Europe, but you’ve been involved in project based in US.
-What is for you the main difference between the two scenarios in the digital arts field?
+In your opinion, what is the main difference between the two scenarios in the digital arts field?

 Sivia Bertolotti: Any plans for the future?
 Are you currently working on new projects?

-Frederik De Wilde: Actually, in this moment I am working at different projects simultaneously.
-First, I am working at a project that involves public spaces.
-In addition, I am studying the spectral behavior of various materials (a continuation of Nano Art) in collaboration with an American university.
-There is also an idea for a book on Nano Art, and I am exploring Nano Painting and robotics with other types of programs.
+Frederik De Wilde: Actually, in this moment I am working on different projects simultaneously.
+First, I am working on a project that involves public spaces.
+In addition, I am studying the spectral behaviour of various materials (a prosecution of Nano Art) in collaboration with an American university.
+There is also the idea of a book on nano Art, and I am exploring Nano Painting and robotics with other types of programs.
 Finally, I am starting to evaluate various collaborations with the industry, as a test, for long-term projects.